renadayad/Authentication_project/README.md

 ### Features

-* Login with email and password using firebase email,google account or phone mumber.
+* Login with email and password using firebase email,google account or phone number.
 * Signup new account using firebase or google account.
 * Logout from account.
 * Reset password.